mobily-enterprises/jsonreststores/README.md

 So, for a query like `GET /people?name=tony&surname=mobily`, only records where `name` _and_ `surname` match will be returned as an array.

-You can decide to apply a different type of filter by defining `searchable` as an object:
+You can decide to apply a different type of filter by defining `searchableOptions` for that field:

         schema: new Schema({
-          name   : { type: 'string', trim: 20, searchable: { type: 'eq' } },
+          name   : { type: 'string', trim: 20, searchable: true, searchOptions: { type: 'eq' } },
-          surname: { type: 'string', trim: 20, searchable: { type: 'startsWith' } },
+          surname: { type: 'string', trim: 20, searchable: true, searchOptions: { type: 'startsWith' } },
         }),

 In such a case, the request `GET /people?name=tony&surname=mob` will return all records where `name` is `Tony`, and surname starts with `mob`. ere, `type` can be any one condition allowed in simpledblayer: `is` `eq` `lt` `lte` `gt` `gte` `startWith` `startsWith` `contain` `contains` `endsWith` `endWith`.